EOSC-PLATFORM/provider-profile/docs/elementsProvider.rst

      - List of the Provider's public contacts info.
      - Mandatory
    * - scientificDomains
-     - A named group of providers that offer access to the same type of resource or capabilities.Vocabularies: :doc:`Domain <_vocabularies/SCIENTIFIC_DOMAIN>` / :doc:`Subdomain <_vocabularies/SCIENTIFIC_SUBDOMAIN>`.
+     - A named group of providers that offer access to the same type of resource or capabilities.
+Vocabularies: :doc:`Domain <_vocabularies/SCIENTIFIC_DOMAIN>` / :doc:`Subdomain <_vocabularies/SCIENTIFIC_SUBDOMAIN>`.
      - Optional
    * - societalGrandChallenges
-     - Provider’s participation in the Grand Societal Challenges defined by the European Commission.:doc:`Vocabulary <_vocabularies/PROVIDER_SOCIETAL_GRAND_CHALLENGE>`.
+     - Provider’s participation in the Grand Societal Challenges defined by the European Commission. :doc:`Vocabulary <_vocabularies/PROVIDER_SOCIETAL_GRAND_CHALLENGE>`.
      - Optional
    * - structureTypes
      - Defines the Provider structure type (single-sited, distributed, mobile, virtual, etc.).